wp-plugins/app-store-assistant/readme.txt

 == Note ==

 The App Store Assistant can cache the data from your application in the Wordpress database for a preset number of hours.
-App icons and screenshots are cached on your server
+App icons and screenshots are cached on your server.